 Your post-COVID clinic will have given you a referral code.
 If they haven’t done so, please check back with them to ensure you have this referral code.
 Once you have the code, you can register your details online and a member of ENO Breathe will be in touch with you.

 Having been referred to the programme, how can I find out more before signing up?

-If you have been referred to ENO Breathe by your post-COVID service but aren’t sure if the programme is right for you, come along to one of our fortnightly online Q&A sessions where you can find out more about ENO Breathe before signing up.
+If you have been referred to ENO Breathe by your post-COVID service but aren’t sure if the programme is right for you, come along to one of our monthly online Q&A sessions where you can find out more about ENO Breathe before signing up.
 Put your questions or concerns to a member of our staff team and a past ENO Breathe participant.

 These Q&A sessions are exclusively for patients who would like to ask questions before deciding to register on the programme.

 If you are a medical professional with questions about ENO Breathe and how to refer into the programme, please email us at [email protected] so we can arrange a separate time to speak.

 Please note that these are not ENO Breathe sessions, and do not contain any content from the programme.